Typography can be creative – magazine article, Canadian Art, Carl Dair, 1948

-Although Carl Dair designed the five pages of this article he was somewhat limited in having to use the Linotype faces the magazine used.
-Linotype’s version of Futura was called Spartan and was almost identical to Monotype’s 20th Century which Dair often used.
+Although Carl Dair designed the five pages of this article, he was limited to using the Linotype faces typically available to the magazine.
+Linotype’s version of Futura was called Spartan and was nearly identical to Monotype’s 20th Century that Dair often used.
+The article also includes material from the first few booklets he had prepared for the E. B. Eddy Company.

 Main image for this archive item.
 Click to enlarge the image.